siyuduan6/2021_Spring_finals/README.md

 Then we tried other classification methods and introduced sex ratio (The percentage of male in the population 16 years old or over) and age ratio (the percentage of the population 16 years old or over) into models.

 But so far the accuracy score can only reach 0.46 at most.
 Due to the scores, these models we tried are not good enough to help us predict the gun violence level in specific regions.
 In further analysis, we will continue to experiment and optimize our model.
-We picked four kinds of models with relatively high performance below.
+We picked five kinds of models with relatively high performance below (SVC, Decision Tree, Random Forest.
+KNN, Bayes).

 <p align="center">
   <img src="https://github.com/siyuduan6/2021_Spring_finals/blob/main/Graphs/SVC.png">